 Information about the types of higher education institutions that grant degrees in Community Organization & Advocacy and the types of students that study this field.
-SUNY Empire State College awards the most degrees in graphic design in the US, but Springfield College-School of Human Services and Future Generations Graduate School have the highest percentage of degrees awarded in Community Organization & Advocacy.
-Tuition costs for Community Organization & Advocacy majors are, on average, $6,552 for in-state public colleges, and $31,364 for out of state private colleges.
-The largest share of institutions with Community Organization & Advocacy programs are Private not-for-profit, 4-year or above institutions.
+SUNY Empire State College awards the most degrees in graphic design in the US, but Special Focus Four-Year: Other Special Focus Institutions and Special Focus Institutions have the highest percentage of degrees awarded in Community Organization & Advocacy.
+Tuition costs for Community Organization & Advocacy majors are, on average, $6,690 for in-state public colleges, and $33,500 for out of state private colleges.
+The largest share of institutions with Community Organization & Advocacy programs are Public, 4-year or above institutions.

 Data on the critical and distinctive skills necessary for those working in the Community Organization & Advocacy field from the Bureau of Labor Statistics.
 Community Organization & Advocacy majors need many skills, but most especially Active Listening.
 The revealed comparative advantage (RCA) shows that Community Organization & Advocacy majors need more than the average amount of Management of Financial Resources, Service Orientation, and Social Perceptiveness.

 These two visualizations, one a radial chart and one a bar chart, show the same information, a rating of how necessary the following skills are for Community Organization & Advocacy majors.
 Toggle between "value" and "RCA" to see the absolute rating of that skill (value) and the revealed comparative advantage (RCA), or how much greater or lesser that skill's rating is than the average.
 The longer the bar or the closer the line comes to the circumference of the circle, the more important that skill is.
 The importance of Management of Financial Resources is very distinctive for majors, but the Active Listening, Speaking, and Reading Comprehension are the three most important skills for people in the field.